bklogic/ServiceBuilder/README.md

 # Service Builder

 The rapid development tool for data access services.
 The true SQL-first approach to relational data access.
->[visit](https://web.backlogic.net) here to read more about data access service and BackLogic platform.
+>[visit our site](https://web.backlogic.net) to read more about data access service and BackLogic platform.

 # Features